libuv/libuv/docs/src/guide/threads.rst

 .. note::

-    Mutexes on windows are always recursive.
+    Mutexes on Windows are always recursive.

 Locks
 ~~~~~